mezis/mezis.github.com/_drafts/learning-part-2.md

 > Given a user _u_ and two properties _p1_ and _p2_, which property
 > is the user most likely to engage with?

-We want our comparator should be being true when _u_ engages with _p1_ but not with _p2_, having seen both of their pages.
+We want our comparator to be true when _u_ engages with _p1_ but not with _p2_, having seen both of their pages.
+We've chosen to model this comparison
-We've chosen to model this comparison function:
+function:

 $$
 \phi(u,p_1,p_2) = \left\{